RobWelbourn/TwilioPVToolkit/README.md

 Call status: completed
 ```

-The call to `setup()` uses Twilio account credentials stored in the standard environment variables TWILIO_ACCOUNT_SID, TWILIO_API_KEY and TWILIO_API_SECRET to create a REST API client; it finds a locally running Ngrok tunnel and determines its public URL; and it sets the Express web server running, ready to receive Twilio's webhooks and status callback requests.
+The call to `setup()` uses Twilio account credentials stored in the standard environment variables `TWILIO_ACCOUNT_SID`, `TWILIO_API_KEY` and `TWILIO_API_SECRET` to create a REST API client; it finds a locally running Ngrok tunnel and determines its public URL; and it sets the Express web server running, ready to receive Twilio's webhooks and status callback requests.
 When that is complete, the function `script()` is run, using the command line parameters provided.
 Finally, when the script is complete, the call to `process.exit()` shuts down the web server.

 The script uses the `Call.makeCall()` factory method to make an outbound call via the Twilio API and create a `Call` object.
 Notice the use of `await` to wait for Twilio to return with the result of the call, whereupon we can check whether or not it was answered.
 If so, the script executes some TwiML, using methods that will be familiar to anyone who has used the Twilio Node.js helper library for call handling.
 The method `sendResponse()` returns the TwiML in the response, and again we `await` the next event, which will be the status callback to indicate the end of the call.
-See the [Call documentation](docs/docs.md#callcall) for details of these methods.
+See the [`Call` documentation](docs/docs.md#callcall) for details of these methods.

 It's always good practice to catch errors, and you should look for `CallEndedException` in particular: it tells you that the call has been hung up before the script was completed.